 - If you are stung by a scorpion or bitten by a poisonous snake, you should not take alcohol, put a tourniquet on the pinned surface, incise the injured place or burn the wound.

 - The best course of action in this case is to dial 911 and report your problem.
-The 911 operator will tell you if a rescue team will be sent for you or if you need to get to the hospital yourself.
-Until that time, you cannot hesitate - suck out the poison, wipe the wound with alcohol and apply an antiseptic bandage on top.
+The service operator will tell you if a rescue team will be sent for you or if you need to get to the hospital on your own.
+Until this time, you can’t hesitate - suck out the poison, wipe the wound with alcohol and apply an antiseptic bandage on top.

 - If you need to go to the hospital, put another person behind the wheel, since the action of the poison can deprive you of consciousness.

-For the first time, Tonya Tarasenko saw the reef sharks closely while snorkeling in the city of Key West, which is located in the southernmost point of Florida.
-The captain of the boat in which she sailed to the dive site, calmed her down, saying that the reef sharks are harmless and she can safely swim.
-However, the girl was not alone, and she returned to the boat.
-Other tourists continued to swim with masks and snorkels surrounded by sharks.
+Tonya Tarasenko saw reef sharks up close for the first time while snorkeling in the city of Key West, which is located in the southernmost point of Florida.
+The captain of the boat in which she sailed to the dive site reassured her that the reef sharks were harmless and she could swim safely.
+However, the girl became uneasy, and she returned to the boat.
+Other tourists continued to snorkel, surrounded by sharks.

-“The water in the lagoon where we swam was very clear and I saw 10 meter sharks that were at a depth of about 12-XNUMX meters.
-It was unpleasant for me to swim there, and we went aboard with the child.
+“The water in the lagoon where we swam was very clear and I saw meter long sharks that were at a depth of 10-12 meters.
+It was unpleasant for me to swim there, and I went on board with the child.
 In the same lagoon on the same day we met an alligator.
-We were told that he was wounded and swam here by accident, but we went to swim on another beach, ”Antonina said.
+We were told that he was wounded and swam here by accident, but we went to swim on another beach, ”Antonina shared her story.

-Statistics The Museum of Natural History testifies: over the past 180 years, Florida has the most cases of unprovoked shark attacks on humans - 748 (most of all cases were in Volusy County, Brevard and Palm Beach).
-Hawaii is in second place with 143 attacks (the most attacks were recorded on the islands of Maui and Oahu), and California is in third place - 117 cases, most of which were in San Diego and Hamboldt.
+Statistics The Natural History Museum testifies: over the past 180 years, the most cases of unprovoked shark attacks on people have been recorded in Florida - 748 (the most cases were in Volusi County, Brevard and Palm Beach).
+Hawaii follows with 143 attacks (most of the attacks were recorded on the islands of Maui and Oahu), and California closes the top three with 117 cases, most of which were in San Diego and Humboldt.

-And if sharks usually attack one by one and do not swim to the shore, then in February 2016 in Florida, whole flocks of predators swam right along the coast in Palm Beach County.
-Prior to this, 2015 was a record year for the number of shark attacks in the world: the largest number of attacks happened in the US - 59.
+Sharks usually attack alone and do not swim ashore, but in February 2016 in Florida, entire flocks of predators swam right off the coast in Palm Beach County.
+Before that, 2015 was a record year for the number of shark attacks in the world: the largest number of attacks happened in the United States - 59.

-George Burgess, director of the International Organization of ISAF in Florida, recognized as one of the best shark researchers in the world, believes that predators can attract tattoos and bright nail polish.
-In addition, in the aquatic environment, where people find themselves, there are places with a large accumulation of fish, which also attracts aquatic predators.
+George Burgess, director of the International ISAF organization in Florida, considered one of the best shark researchers in the world, believes that tattoos and bright nail polish can attract predators.
+In addition, in the aquatic environment where people find themselves, there are places with a large accumulation of fish, which also attracts aquatic predators.